-We are pleased to introduce the Shared Education Programme for this year.
+We are pleased to introduce our Shared Education Programme.
 At Nendrum College we feel that all our pupils should have every opportunity to develop to their full potential, in and outside the classroom.
 One way we aim to fulfil this is through ‘Shared Education’.
+Shared lessons are temporarily on hold due to the Covid-19 pandemic, however, we look forward to brighter days when we can share a classroom again!
+Below are some photos from previous years.

 Year 9 pupils from Nendrum College and St. Mary's High School have been working together since October 2015 to learn about diversity, identity and reconciliation through the curriculum areas of English, Religious Education, History, Learning for Life and Work and Drama.